bhuvighosh3/DevNest/README.md

 ## Features

 - **JSON to Code**: Convert JSON UI specifications to React components.
-- **Image to Code**: Generate code from UI images using our image to code feature,leveraged by vision transformers and a custom-trained Palm 2 API.
+- **Image to Code**: Generate code from UI images using our image to code feature,leveraged by vision transformers and a custom-trained OpenAI API.
 - **Text to Code (Discord Bot)**: Engage with a Discord bot for code generation, trained on the sarcastic Chat-Bison-001 model.
 - **SQL Queries Generator**: Utilize Llama-7b to generate SQL queries based on prompts and your table schema.